Celsian: Structure

 The barium ion has an irregular configuration close to the one in potassium in the feldspars.
 Each barium has an oxygen close, and thanks to this configuration it has a strong effect on the silicon-oxygen-silicon bond angles.

-Polymorphism of celsian
+Polymorphism

 There are four distinctive polymorphs of celsian, two of them are the natural minerals and the other two are synthetic products.
 The first are paracelsian and celsian, the second ones are hexacelsian and the other one is related to the mineral cymrite (Lin and foster, 1967).

 The order of increasing stability is paracelsian→hexacelsian→celsian in a temperature range between 500 °C to the 1000 °C.

 As temperature rises from the 1,600 °C to 1,760 °C it goes from celsian to a reversible form of hexacelsian.
 Paracelsian is less stable than the other two and celsian is the most stable.